-Immerse yourself in a community of practicing artists when you earn a bachelor’s in Art History from Edinboro University.
+Immerse yourself in a community of practicing artists when you earn a bachelor’s in Art History from PennWest Edinboro.
 Through lectures and discussion, you'll become skilled in critical inquiry, historical context and the aesthetic frameworks that have driven the visual arts from their origin in the ancient world to contemporary trends.

 At Edinboro, we pride ourselves on our 100-year history of instruction in the visual arts and art education.
 In addition, our Art Department